dedis/cothority/README.md

 # How to Run a Cothority

 All applications in `app/*` are stand-alone with the correct configuration.
-They can be used either with the `localhost`- or the `deterlab`-deployment.
+They can be used either with the localhost- or the DeterLab-deployment.

 ## Localhost
 To run a simple signing check on localhost, execute the following commands: